 Learn how to get out of a lease that isn’t working for you anymore

 Most people sign a lease agreement feeling hopeful and excited about living in their new home or apartment.
 Typically, the idea is to enjoy a lease term of at least a year.
 However, sometimes a rental property or the landlord/tenant relationship isn’t what it seemed at first.
 Rental trends tend to change in response to the market.
 What is a normal rent increase for some people may not be for you.
 So, how do you break a lease?
 In other cases, a sudden life change might mean that the lease just won’t work anymore.
 If you’re experiencing any of these situations, you’re probably wondering how to get out of a lease early.

 Similar to a car lease or a commercial lease, it can be hard to get out of a current home or apartment lease.
 While every state has different landlord-tenant laws, we have a general guide that will answer the question, “How do I break a lease?”
 Read on to learn about the basics of how to break lease legally and early lease termination and some of your basic tenant rights.

 What is an apartment lease?

 When you sign a lease, you’ve agreed to a legally binding contract between you and your landlord.
 Typically, the term of your rental agreement will be one year.
 However, leases can be shorter or longer, which is why we recommend looking into how to find short term rentals.
-While you can often renew your lease contract, it can be a bit more difficult to get out of your current lease before it’s over.
+While you can often renew your lease contract, it can be a bit more difficult getting out of lease before it’s over.

-How can I legally get out of my lease early?
+How can I legally go about breaking a lease early?

 Even if you had the best intentions when you signed your lease, you might find it’s necessary to break your rental agreement.
-Sometimes, you can explain your situation to your landlord, and he or she won’t penalize you for breaking your lease without legal justification.
+Sometimes, you can explain your situation to your landlord, and he or she won’t penalize you for breaking lease agreements without legal justification.